Sabine Bernabè

 Sabine Bernabè is Vice President and Director-General of the Independent Evaluation Group (IEG), World Bank Group, since 2023.

-Sabine has over 20 years’ international development experience in evaluation, policy, and research across several International Organizations and academia.
+Sabine has over 20 years’ international development experience in evaluation, policy, and research across several international organizations and academia.
 Before leading IEG, Sabine led the Evaluation Function of the European Investment Bank (EIB) Group.
 She fostered knowledge management and strengthened the function’s analytical skills, promoted evaluation-based dialogue and exchanges with Management and the Board on issues of critical importance to the EIB Group and fostered collaborative relationships with heads of evaluation of other international organizations.

-Previously Sabine worked as an economist for the World Bank, the EIB, UNDP and the University of K.U.
+Previously, Sabine worked as an economist for the World Bank, the EIB, UNDP and the University of K.U.
 Leuven.
 She also worked, taught and published on a range of topics including poverty, inequality, labor markets, growth and financial sector development.